 Note: If you close any of the virtual desktops, all windows of that Desktop will become available in Desktop One.

 3. Stack Windows Side by Side with Snap Assist

-This is very handy when you need to look at one window and note or analyze in second.
-Windows 10 offers an inbuilt setting for multitasking which you can search in Settings App, and it offers the following options:
+This is very handy when you need to look at one window and note or analyze in a second.
+Windows 10 offers an inbuilt setting for multitasking which you can search in the Settings App, and it offers the following options:

 These settings are enabled by default, but if you want to change the behavior of Snap Assistant, you can change it here.
 Say, for example, I don’t like windows to resize when I am resizing one of the windows.

 You can snap up to 4 windows like this, and while they happen automatically, you can always resize them for the best fit.